sisl/GrammarExpts.jl/README.md

 * PKGDIR/Datsets/data/libcas098smallfilt - Encounter data for Libcas 0.9.8 Small Test dataset filtered starting 5 seconds before CPA
 * PKGDIR/Datasets/data/libcas098small\_meta - Meta info for libcas098small dataset. i.e., NMAC labels

 The DASC jsons are included under ``PKGDIR/data/dasc/jsons``, so the DASC dataframes can be generated following the "Data Processing" instructions below.
+In fact, the build script includes this generation so that the installation tests work.
 The libcas098small dataset is too large to include in the repo, so must be obtained separately.

 ## Usage